Read classic reference, poetry, fiction, and nonfiction books, including the Harvard Classics series and classic authors.

 This huge eBook library includes Bible study tools, commentaries, sermons, devotional writings, philosophical and theological treatises, and more.
 Find the works of Christian authors from the Church Fathers to today, especially if their works are in the public domain (i.e., not copyrighted).

-EBSCO’s eBook Academic Collection contains almost 170,000 eBooks from major academic publishers on a wide range of subjects.
+EBSCO’s eBook Academic Collection contains over 150,000 eBooks from major academic publishers on a wide range of subjects.

 EBSCO’s eBooks database houses about 20,000 eBooks owned by the ACU Library.
 These eBooks are also available through the library’s online catalog.